neilshannon/node12-lambda-layers/README.md

 ## Summary

+Serverless technology offers some tremendous potential benefits for businesses that operate in the cloud.

+Amazon was one of the first large providers of serverless compute capability in 2015 with [AWS Lambda](https://aws.amazon.com/lambda/).
+Lambda is used in production by thousands of organizations today and has grown over the years in terms of supported runtimes (including Node.js) and the ability to run *any* custom runtime.

-In this talk I'll demonstrate how to customize AWS Lambda to run Node.js 12 using AWS Lambda Layers.
+For Node.js developers, AWS Lambda supports Node 8.x and 10.x.
+In this talk I'll demonstrate how to customize AWS Lambda to run Node.js 12.x using AWS Lambda Layers.

-#### Agenda
+This talk will answer questions like:

-- What is serverless?
+- So just what is serverless?
+- Why would I want to use a serverless provider in the cloud?
+- How do I write a serverless application?
-- Why do I care?
+- How do I customize it?
-- AWS Lambda basics
-- Demo

 ## Prerequisites